ManevilleF/bevy_silk/README.md

 ### Add cloth to a mesh

-For a mesh to be used as cloth, add the `Cloth` component to any entity with a `Handle<Mesh>` component.
+For a mesh to be used as cloth, add the `ClothBuilder` component to any entity with a `Handle<Mesh>` component.

 > Note: `Transform` and `GlobalTransform` are also required

-`Cloth` contains a lot of data which will be populated automatically from the associated `Handle<Mesh>`.
+cloth data which will be populated automatically from the associated `Handle<Mesh>`.
-To specify options to the `Cloth` it is suggested to use the `ClothBuilder`:

 ```rust
 use bevy::prelude::*;